jvilk/BrowserFS/README.md

 BrowserFS is a component of the [Doppio](http://doppiojvm.org/) and [Browsix](https://browsix.org/) research projects from the PLASMA lab at the University of Massachusetts Amherst.
 If you decide to use BrowserFS in a project that leads to a publication, please cite the academic papers on [Doppio](https://dl.acm.org/citation.cfm?doid=2594291.2594293) and [Browsix](https://dl.acm.org/citation.cfm?id=3037727):

-> Vilk, John, and Berger, Emery D. Doppio: Breaking the Browser Language Barrier.
+> John Vilk and Emery D. Berger.
+Doppio: Breaking the Browser Language Barrier.
 In *Proceedings of the 35th ACM SIGPLAN Conference on Programming Language Design and Implementation* (2014), pp. 508–518.